Non-Surgical Triangular fibrocartilage complex tear and distal radioulnar instability

 “After ruling out additional potential pain generators for ulnar-sided wrist pain, arthroscopic debridement for triangular fibrocartilage complex pathology can be an effective means for decreasing pain and improving function in the short term.
 Arthroscopic skills aside, this procedure will not work for all comers, and establishing realistic patient expectations is essential for optimal outcomes.”

-Surgery made it worse
+TFCC Surgery made it worse

-This is a February 2019 study that appeared in the Journal of Wrist Surgery (3).
+This is a February 2019 study that appeared in the Journal of Wrist Surgery (7).
 It comes from the Department of Orthopaedic Surgery, St. Vincent’s Hospital, Catholic University of Korea.
 Here are some of the findings.

-- The relationship between triangular fibrocartilage complex (TFCC) tear and ulnar impaction syndrome has not been fully understood.
+- The relationship between a triangular fibrocartilage complex (TFCC) tear and ulnar impaction syndrome has not been fully understood.

-- Ulnar impaction syndrome is when the ulna bone is longer than its companion forearm bone, the radius, and this creates an unnatural impact at the triangular fibrocartilage complex.
+- Ulnar impaction syndrome is when the ulna bone is longer than its companion forearm bone, the radius, and this creates an unnatural impact on the triangular fibrocartilage complex.
 The idea of surgery of course, as mentioned above, is to correct this problem and alleviate pain and restricted motion of the wrist at the triangular fibrocartilage complex.

 - The researchers of this study hypothesized that a triangular fibrocartilage complex tear could change the ulnar variance, which may be the cause of ulnar impaction syndrome.

 - The ulnar variance is the length differential between the ulnar and the radius bones of the forearm.